 - Let your child dictate stories to you and you can write them down in a book or journal for them.
 Also, let your child illustrate the stories.

 - Give your child sidewalk chalk and let them doodle all over the driveway.

 - Take fieldtrips with your child.
 Take them to the zoo, a children’s museum, plays and concerts which are geared for younger children, etc. Let them experience the world around them.

 This is just a sampling of some of the fun activities that you can do as part of a homeschool preschool curriculum.
 The more time you spend with your child, the more you will get to know where their individual interests and talents lie… and you can explore those in more depth with them.
 At this age, the main thing is for your child to enjoy learning and to build your relationship with them.
 Relax, have fun with your child, and watch them blossom.

-If you’d like to see even more fun preschool activities, please click here for more information about our Learn & Grow: Hands-on Lessons for Active Preschoolers.
+If you’d like to see even more fun preschool activities, please click here for more information about my Learn & Grow: Hands-on Lessons for Active Preschoolers.